Intrapreneurship Definition – Characteristics of an Intrapreneur

 Intrapreneurship Definition – The answer to growing and thriving business – Innovation within a company

 ‘Thinking outside of the box‘ is the norm for entrepreneurs.
 This is a trait carried by intrapreneurs too.
 In an intrapreneur’s world, it’s about not accepting things as they are.
 But instead it’s about finding another way to achieve the end goal either, cheaper, faster or in a better way.

 To be a leader, having determination as a characteristic is an absolute must-have.
 In my article on the most important characteristics of an entrepreneur, determination and tenacity are two key traits of an entrepreneur.
-They don’t allow setbacks or negative views stop you achieving what it is you set out to do.
+They don’t allow setbacks or negative views stop you achieving what you set out to do.

 Without passion, you couldn’t be an entrepreneur nor an intrapreneur.
 To carry any project through to its conclusion, to any degree of success, being passionate about the work you do is a vital ingredient to success.

 2. Why is Intrapreneurship Important?

 Intrapreneurship in important for a number of reasons.